Sarthak-G0yal/Homelab-IaC/README.md

 │       ├── jenkins/                       # Installs Java 21, Jenkins, Docker for CI/CD
 │       ├── mongodb/                       # Installs MongoDB 4.4 (Non-AVX compatible)
 │       ├── plex/                          # Installs Plex & UFW, configures QuickSync groups
+│       ├── backup/                        # Configures automated daily backups
-│       ├── postgres/                      # Installs Postgres 16, configures SCRAM-SHA-256
+│       ├── database/                      # Installs Postgres 16, configures SCRAM-SHA-256
 │       └── traefik/                       # Installs Traefik natively
 └── README.md
 ```

 ## Terraform Architecture: Centralized Variables

-To prevent duplicating sensitive API tokens and Proxmox credentials across multiple Terraform states, we use a centralized `common.auto.tfvars` file located at `terraform/environments/homelab/common.auto.tfvars`.
+To prevent duplicating sensitive API tokens and Proxmox credentials across multiple Terraform states, we use a centralized `secrets.auto.tfvars` file located at `terraform/environments/homelab/secrets.auto.tfvars`.

 Each subdirectory (`applications/`, `databases/`, `networking/`) contains a **symbolic link** to this central file.
-When you run `terraform apply` inside any of the directories, Terraform automatically loads the global variables from the symlink, while allowing you to define local IP/CPU overrides in the directory's specific `terraform.tfvars`.
+When you run `terraform apply` inside any of the directories, Terraform automatically loads the global variables from the symlink, while allowing you to define local app configurations in the directory's specific `terraform.tfvars`.

+## Ansible Architecture: Centralized Secrets

+Similarly, Ansible is configured to use a single source of truth for all sensitive environment variables, credentials, and IP addresses.
+These are stored in `ansible/group_vars/all/secrets.yml`.
+Roles dynamically consume variables from this file, ensuring you only ever have to update an IP address or password in one place.
+It is highly recommended to encrypt this file using `ansible-vault`.

 ## Deployment Workflow